kjac/FormEditor/README.md

 # Form Editor for Umbraco

-Form Editor is a package for [Umbraco](http://umbraco.com/) 7.3+ that lets the editors create forms and manage form submissions as just another part of the Umbraco content.
+Form Editor is a free and open source package for [Umbraco](http://umbraco.com/) 7.3+ that lets your editors build forms and manage form submissions as just another part of the Umbraco content.
+It might also just be the easiest form builder you've ever had to integrate with your site.

 ![Form Editor UI](Docs/img/form layout.png)